 Instructions

-- Add the spices to the bottom of a large jar.
+- Place the spices in the bottom of a large jar.
 Pack the beans, cut stem side down, as tightly as you can into the jar.
 Press some sprigs of fresh dill down in between the beans.

 - For Canning: Dilly beans are best consumed within a couple of months, but if you want to store them even longer you can also can them: Use canning jars, seal the jars and process them in a water bath canner for 10 minutes.
-The beans will still have some crisp to them but won't be crunchy like the non-canned version will be.
+The beans will still have some crisp to them but won't be crunchy like the refrigerator pickled green beans.

 Nutrition